Gravitational effects in birefringent quantum electrodynamics: Quantization and renormalization of general linear electrodynamics

-where the $\gamma^a$ are four suitable endomorphisms on $V$.
-Suitability is here already decided by the requirement that these field equations can employ the same initial value surfaces as the general linear electrodynamics, for the simple reason that they must evolve together.
-This is ensured \cite{RiveraPhD} if the endomorphisms $\gamma^a$ satisfy the {\it quaternary algebra}
+where $m>0$ is the mass of the field and the $\gamma^a$ are four endomorphisms on $V$ chosen such that the above equation possesses the same initial value surfaces as those for general linear electrodynamics.
+This is ensured~\cite{RiveraPhD} if the endomorphisms $\gamma^a$ satisfy the {\it quaternary algebra}

 together with the three trace conditions